 Place all of the painting supplies within reach so you don’t have to keep going back and forth.

 *If you choose to work with Tribble Painting, we will take your kitchen cabinets back to our shop which is specifically designed for this purpose.

-3. Remove doors and hardware
+3. Remove the doors, shelves, and hardware

 To remove the doors, you will first remove the screws that hold them in place.

-4. Clean all surfaces
+4. Clean all the surfaces